-Should I ask my doctor for a CA 125 blood test to screen for ovarian cancer?
+Should I ask my doctor for a CA 125 blood test to check for ovarian cancer?

-The cancer antigen 125 (CA 125) blood test isn't recommended for women with an average risk of ovarian cancer.
+The cancer antigen 125 (CA 125) blood test generally isn't recommended if you have an average risk of ovarian cancer.

-Many other conditions also can cause an elevated CA 125 level, including:
+Many other conditions can raise your CA 125 level, including:

 - Liver cirrhosis

 - Pelvic inflammatory disease

 For these reasons, health care providers don't recommend CA 125 testing in those with an average risk of ovarian cancer.